qsimeng/Polarization-Demosaic-Code/README.md

 |drinkingfountain
 |monitors|
 ## Intensity Images (Ground Truth)
 This work is start from solveing Stokes vectors.
-If your implementation is begin from mosic intensity images, just simply run our monochrome and color main code until "Inten_gt", which contains mosic intensiy images at four different degrees.
+If your implementation is begin from mosic images, just simply run our monochrome and color main code until "I_capture", which is a calculation of mosic intensiy image.
 ## Citation
 Please cite this work if it helps your research:
 ```